yhzhang0128/egos-2000/README.md

-# A minimal operating system on a $99 RISC-V board
+# A minimal RISC-V operating system on a $99 FPGA board

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)